Tax savings on lifelong learning

 Does the end of summer bring back nostalgic feelings of returning to school?
 Perhaps you feel wistful or even envious as you see your kids or grandkids off to college.
 If so, you’re not alone.
 Today’s driven professionals and active retirees are hungry for knowledge, which may be good for their fiscal and physical health.

 How so?
 For those who are still in the workforce, furthering their education can pave the way for a promotion or salary increase.
-Professionals with graduate degrees earn 30% more than than workers with a high school diploma.1
+Professionals with graduate degrees earn 30% more than workers with a high school diploma.1

 Returning to school can also be a way to stay relevant in a dynamic field — especially when competing with today’s younger, tech-savvy workforce.